 - Art Evolution: Though the art style remains mostly consistent, it becomes more refined as the series goes on, and certain characters, namely Keri and Weirin, start to look their ages.

-- Art Major Biology: Minister Meron survived long enough to get medical attention after getting stabbed through the heart.
+- Artistic License Biology: Minister Meron survived long enough to get medical attention after getting stabbed through the heart.
 Now, maybe their inhuman blood had something to do with it, but even Shilin said in the comments section, "Shilin's horrible understanding of anatomy and trauma knows no bounds."

 - Asskicking Equals Authority: This seems to be how generals are chosen: not just for their ability to command soldiers, but for their ability to personally kick ass.